-Tobey Betthauser lecturing about PET Acquisition with GE Biograph Horizon PET/CT Scanner.
+Tobey Betthauser standing in front of GE Biograph Horizon PET/CT Scanner.

 Research Projects